nasa/PyAMPR/README.md

               `codecs`, `gzip`, `netCDF4`
 Most of these are provided with standard Python distributions.
-You may need to install `Basemap` via your Python distribution's package directory.
+You may need to install `Basemap` via your Python distribution's package manager.
 The `simplekml` package can be found [here.](https://pypi.python.org/pypi/simplekml/)

 In the same directory as this `README` is `setup.py`, to install this package enter the following command at the prompt: